PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 lowerer compatibility wrappers and the final-primary precision route, update stale entry assertions, and run all gates sequentially.
 Commit and push only;
 do not create, update, reopen, or otherwise modify a pull request.

+## Fallback precision/unbound implementation checkpoint

+`passes/fallback_precision_unbound_orchestration.py` now owns the characterized pair.
+It receives one `ModelIRPassContext` whose model is the recursively rebuilt `fallback_ir`, whose LayoutState is explicitly `None`, and whose diagnostics object is the active session list.
+It invokes the existing public precision owner first and model-only unbound-input repair second, returning the complete three-mapping tuple and one-key mapping unchanged and by identity.

+The fallback context is created immediately after recursive relowering, so the post-placeholder topology checkpoint remains the direct execution predecessor.
+The lowerer replaces only the two observation-only child locals with `_fallback_precision_unbound_results`; indexed Conv-input repair remains the direct successor.
+Both lowerer compatibility wrappers, the final-primary precision route, and the unbound repair module remain available.

+Sequential validation passes: focused `3`, affected `31`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, whitespace checks,
+runtime context/order/result-identity injection, TensorFlow import blocking, default direct conversion, and `-cotof` all pass.
+The phase store remains exactly 128 IDs and 128 owners, while the characterized unconsumed lowerer-result inventory decreases from 49 to 48.
+No real-model conversion was repeated for this straight-line ownership extraction.

+At resume, refresh the 48-result inventory and select the next smallest source-adjacent semantically closed boundary.
+Preserve fallback recursion, guards, result-driven reconciliation, and all independent wrappers.
+Continue with sequential core-only `uv` tests and complete commits/pushes only.
+Do not create, update, reopen, or otherwise modify a pull request.